 If you have pets, then you probably buy bags of pet food.
 Use those empty bags as bin liners.
 Most of us don’t have the luxury of buying pet food package free so buying the largest bag we can is the next best option.
 Those bags will be discarded anyway so ensure they get used to the max by filling them up with the rest of your waste.
 Also, look for other container or bag type things you have around your house that would inevitably be waste.
 Items that cannot be recycled.

 Yep, reusable trash bags exist!
 You can get them in just about any size.
 They are available for bathroom trash cans and kitchen trash cans.
 Put the reusable liner in your bin as you’d normally use a disposable.
 Once the bin is full, dump the waste into your curbside garbage can and wash the reusable liner.
 You only need to invest in the ones instead of repurchasing and replenishing disposable garbage bags.

 Get Trash Bags Made with Recycled Material

-I sincerely feel that biodegradable trash bags is the purest form of greenwashing.
+I sincerely feel that biodegradable trash bags are the purest form of greenwashing.
 What’s the point when that trash bag full of non-biodegradable trash gets put in a closed landfill which doesn’t encourage “degrading” anyhow?
 I’d recommend getting trash bags made with recycled plastic instead, as it gives existing plastic a newly recycled second life.

 If you already have a stash of trash bags in your home, don’t at all feel like you can’t continue to use those up.
 Once your stash runs out, then research which option above would be best for you.